spautz/packagelint/docs/index.md

   file with NodeJS `>=12`, at errorLevel "error"; and again with NodeJS `^16` at errorLevel "suggestion"
 - Reporters and exit code conditions may be customized to be strict or lenient

+It's like a hybrid between ESLint and Jest: rules are configured as if they're for a linter, but they're evaluated and reported as if they're automated tests.

 ## How it works

 Under the hood, it's like a hybrid between ESLint and Jest: rules are configured as if they're for a linter, but